Emails and spam filters

 DMARC: Emails with the domain yve-tool.de are set so that the DMARC check is positive.
-If you have your own sender address, you must also set up the MAIL FROM (see above) with SPF and DKIM record.
+If you have your own sender address, either DKIM or SPF must align.
+Please contact yve support for more information.

 Graylisting: some receiving e-mail servers reject the e-mail with a temporary error message on the first attempt at delivery, but then accept this after a further attempt.
 This means that spammers are rejected because they often do not attempt to deliver again. yve tries to deliver an e-mail starting 5 increasing to 180 minuts for 12 hours if a temporary error message appears.
 After that, it will be considered undeliverable and you will receive a bounce message.

 If you have created your own sender address, you must make the entries for SPF, DKIM, etc. yourself in your domain (see above, email sender).